cefet-rj-dal/harbinger/anomalies/hanr_rtad.md

 # Overview

-This Rmd applies the Residual Error-based Detector (`hanr_red`) to identify anomalies in a univariate time series.
+This Rmd applies the Residual Error-based Detector (`hanr_rt`) to identify anomalies in a univariate time series.
 The pipeline fits a baseline model, scores residuals, and flags points exceeding an adaptive threshold.
 Steps: load packages/data, visualize, define and fit the model, detect, evaluate, and plot results and residuals.

 ``` r